-And if you raised your hand, I wish I could actually give you one!!
-I guess the recipe for New York Chicken Spiedies will have to do.
+If you raised your hand, I wish I could actually give you one!!
+The recipe will have to do.

 About New York Chicken Spiedies:

 You’re gonna want to use the grill for this recipe, so I’ve included a couple of tips I’ve picked up over the years.
 Serve your Spiedies with a little reserved marinade, or maybe a garlic lemon sauce.
 From what I’ve heard, never with anything else.
-No ketchup, no mustard, no cheese, etc. On the side, you can’t go wrong with fries or onion rings; or maybe a leafy salad, Syracuse Salted Potatoes or coleslaw or maybe my Classic Potato Salad, Instant Pot or Not.
+No ketchup, no mustard, no cheese, etc. On the side, you can’t go wrong with fries or onion rings; or maybe a leafy salad, Syracuse Salted Potatoes or coleslaw, or maybe my Classic Potato Salad, Instant Pot or Not.

 In Other News: